-The Town Council is required to produce Annual Accounts, which are also presented to the Annual Town Meeting.
+The Town Council is required to produce Annual Accounts, which are available to view or download from this website.
 Requests for further information about the accounts is covered by the Council’s scheme for enquiries under the Freedom of Information Act: click HERE for our Freedom of Information document.

 Each year the Town Council prepares an Annual Governance and Accountability Return (AGAR) which needs to be reviewed by an external auditor appointed by Smaller Authorities' Audit Appointments Ltd. As a local elector or an interested person, you have certain legal rights in resepct of the accounting records and can inspect accounting records and related documents.
 If you are a local government elector for the area to which the accounts relate you can also ask questions about the accounts and object to them.

 Any interested person, which includes but is not limited to local electors, can inspect the accounting records for the year to which the audit relates and all books, deeds, contracts, bills, vouchers, receipts and other documents relating to those records.
 There is a 30 working day period, called the "period for the exercise of public rights" during which you can exercise your statutory right to inspect the accounting records.
-The Notice of Public Rights and Publication of Unaudited Annual Governance and Accountability Return for the year ended 31st March 2019 has now been published.
-This means that you can view the Annual Governance and Accounting Return of the Town Council and the documents that support that Return.
-To view the Notice of Electors Rights for the year ended 31st March 2019, please click here.
+The Notice of Public Rights and Publication of Unaudited Annual Governance and Accountability Return for the year ended 31st March 2019 has now been published and has ended but you can still view the Annual Governance and Accounting Return of the Town Council and the documents that support that Return on request to the Town Clerk.

 For the year ended 31st March 2019 the external auditor has now completed their report.
 A Notice of Conclusion of Audit can be viewed by clicking here.